About Sun Select Shared Solar Program

 If you are hosting an event in the Tampa area and need green energy to power it, consider our Sun to Go program.
 This is another option if you already have solar panels of your own.

-We are also known for our popular, and free, Manatee Viewing Center, butterfly gardens and nature habitat trails, which connect to the Florida Conservation and Technology Center and were built in partnership with the Florida Aquarium and the Florida Fish and Wildlife Conservation Commission.
+We are also known for our popular, and free, Manatee Viewing Center, butterfly gardens and nature habitat trails, which connect to our Florida Conservation and Technology Center and were built in partnership with the Florida Aquarium and the Florida Fish and Wildlife Conservation Commission.